 Arthritis: This causes stiffness, swelling, and inflammation in your joints.
 If your doctor mentions “ankylosing spondylitis,” he’s talking about a type of inflammatory arthritis that affects the joints and ligaments along your spine.

-Osteoarthritis : This is when your cartilage and bone begin to break down.
+Osteoarthritis : This is when your cartilage and bone begin to break down and there is inflammation.

 Scoliosis: You may hear this called “curvature of the spine.”If you have it, chances are you were born with it.
 Pain tied to it usually starts at about middle age.

 Spondylolisthesis: If your doctor mentions this, a bone in the spine has slipped out of place, probably in your lower back.
-If your doctor talks about “spinal stenosis,” he’s referencing another form of this.
+This can be seen by X-ray or MRI.

 Could a health condition I have be to blame?